yanna-stepanova/AccommodationBookingService/README.md

 <p>To run the project with Docker, use the following commands:</p>
 <pre><code>
 docker-compose build
-docker-compose up
+docker-compose up -d
 </code></pre>

 <p>For running with updated images:</p>
 <pre><code>
-docker compose up --build -d
+docker-compose up --build -d
 </code></pre>

 <p>To stop and remove the containers when done:</p>